-The first step after graduating with a bachelor’s degree in international relations and a minor in Arabic was participating in an internship program through the National Council on U.S.-Arab Relations in Washington, D.C.
-I was placed with a small organization called Arab America.
-I had the opportunity to attend lectures and have discussions with key players in U.S.-Arab relations from the State Department, the Arab League, various embassies, and local organizations.
+Post-graduation, I participated in an internship program through the National Council on U.S.-Arab Relations in Washington, DC.
+I was able to meet with key players in U.S.-Arab relations from the State Department, the Arab League, and various embassies.

-After returning home from D.C., I moved to Bilbao in the Basque Country of Northern Spain for 7 months.
-I taught English to all ages, from 7 to 55, in local schools, after school academies, and as a tutor.
-Living in the Basque Country was great for an international relations graduate, as the political and cultural history is unique.
+After returning home from DC, I moved to Bilbao, in the Basque Country of Northern Spain, for 7 months.
+I taught English to all ages, from 7 to 55, in local schools, after-school academies, and as a tutor.
+Living in the Basque Country was great for an IR graduate, as the political and cultural history is unique.

-After returning from the Basque Country, I have been working for AmeriCorps VISTA in Refugee Resettlement at Bethany Christian Services.
-I truly love and enjoy putting the knowledge I learned from study abroad and at GVSU to use by helping refugees from across the globe.
-I learn more about the world every day!
+Next, I worked for AmeriCorps VISTA in Refugee Resettlement at Bethany Christian Services.
+I loved putting the knowledge I learned from study abroad and at GVSU to use by helping settle refugees from across the globe.